By Cristian G. Guasch • Updated: 05/17/23 • 19 min read

 Here are some tips for working with null values when joining tables in SQL:

-• Use the LEFT JOIN clause to include all rows from the left table and matching rows from the right table.
-This clause is useful when you want to include null values from the right table.
+clause to include all rows from the left table and matching rows from the right table.
+This clause is useful when you want to include null values from the right table. - Use the

-• Use the INNER JOIN clause to include only matching rows from both tables.
-This clause is useful when you want to exclude null values from both tables.
+clause to include only matching rows from both tables.
+This clause is useful when you want to exclude null values from both tables. - Use the

 In summary, working with null values when joining tables in SQL requires careful consideration and attention to detail.
 By using the appropriate clauses, operators, and functions, you can ensure that your queries return accurate and meaningful results.